 Recently, Harts Services has acquired a few new pieces of equipment that we are very excited for.
-These new items will make our job, and your lives a lot easier.
+These new items will make our drain cleaning and sewer line jobs (and your lives!) a lot easier.
 The first of these pieces of equipment is our new hydro-jetter!

 Hydro-jetting is an effective, economical, and environmentally safe form of pipe cleaning that uses high pressurized water to clean out debris or blockages within your residential or commercial drain lines.
 There are multiple options for clearing out a blockage, but high-pressure water jetting seems to be the most effective compared to other methods.

 For smaller clogs, getting your drain line “snaked” is the most common solution.
 Snaking a drain is generally most effective when there is a blockage caused by debris that is easily removed from a line such as a toilet or kitchen-sink drain.
 Sometimes when dealing with roots or other issues in a larger and longer line such as a main sewer line, it is not always possible for a snake to do the job.
 Because of its blunt end, using a snake generally just pushes through or compacts whatever the blockage may be..
 On the other hand, the hydro-jetter equipment uses water that shoots out of one or both sizes of interchangeable nozzles which range from 1.5 to 8 inches in diameter.
 This process is very effective for removing large or small debris from your line in a very quick and easy fashion.